Bassam Mallick

 That much fat loss, sustained, meaningfully lowers triglycerides, modestly lowers LDL, often raises HDL, and substantially improves insulin sensitivity.
 A 90 kg person losing 6 kg over four to six months is a different person on the inside.

 The structure I use with clients is in The 12-Week Fat Loss Manual.
 The macros underneath you can work out with the free Macros tool.
 For the eating side, The Indian Macro Cookbook keeps the food familiar while the numbers shift.
-If inflammation is part of your picture, The Anti-Inflammatory Reset overlaps cleanly — same metabolic terrain.
+If your problem is the insulin-resistance side of the phenotype, I go deeper in insulin resistance and belly fat in India.
+And since the same eating pattern that fixes lipids is essentially the Mediterranean one, the Mediterranean diet adapted for Indian kitchens is the natural companion read.

 Supplements with real evidence